loganwright/Polymer/README.md

 @end
 ```

-`JSONMappableObject` protocol requires implementing an instance method that is called `mapping` and returns an `NSMutableDictionary`.
+`GenomeMappableObject` protocol requires implementing an instance method that is called `mapping` and returns an `NSMutableDictionary`.
 This will be used under the hood when converting the JSON response to model objects.
 Modelling supports the following syntax:

 ```ObjC
 mapping[@"<#propertyName#>"] = @"<#associatedJsonKeyPath#>";
 ```

-This operation tries to be smart and if you have a property that is a class that also corresponds to a `JSONMappableObject`, it will be mapped automatically.
-If your property is an array of `JSONMappableObject`s, the type needs to be declared explicitly since this can't be discovered through introspection.
+This operation tries to be smart and if you have a property that is a class that also corresponds to a `GenomeObject`, it will be mapped automatically.
+If your property is an array of `GenomeObject`s, the type needs to be declared explicitly since this can't be discovered through introspection.
 To do this, you use the following syntax:

 ```ObjC
 mapping[@"<#arrayPropertyName#>@<#ClassName#>"] = @"<#associatedJsonKeyPath#>";
 ```

-The `@` syntax is an important feature of JSONMapping and it will be included quite often.
+The `@` syntax is an important feature of Genome and it will be included quite often.
 If you would like to be a bit more type safe, you can use this convenience function to declare your keys:

 ```ObjC
 propertyMap(@"<#propertyName#>", [<#classType#> class])